How Soon Can I Refinance My Mortgage After Closing?

 When you refinance over and over, it takes longer to pay off your mortgage.

-However, if you are refinancing within months of closing on your previous loan, the damage is minimal.Verify your new rate (May 20th, 2019)
+However, if you are refinancing within months of closing on your previous loan, the damage is minimal.Show Me Today's Rates (Jul 18th, 2019)

 Refinancing Without Extending Your Repayment